Introduction to Continuous Deployment

 Continuous delivery

 Continuous delivery is the next step after continuous integration.
-It automates the delivery process, so that every code change that passes testing is automatically deployed to production.
+It automates the delivery process, so every code change that passes testing is automatically deployed to production.

 Automating the delivery process